Vasudeo Narayan Sarmalkar

-Vasudeo Narayan Sarmalkar (unknown – 29 November 1973) also known as Anna Sarmalkar, was an Indian politician who was a former member of the Goa Legislative Assembly representing the Margao Assembly constituency from 1963 to 1972 and Benaulim Assembly constituency from 1972 to 1973.
+Vasudeo Narayan "Anna" Sarmalkar (unknown – 29 November 1973) was an Indian politician who was a former member of the Goa Legislative Assembly representing the Margao Assembly constituency from 1963 to 1972 and Benaulim Assembly constituency from 1972 to 1973.
 He was a member of the United Goans Party.

 Early and personal life

 Vasudeo Narayan Sarmalkar hailed from Bardez, Goa.
-He has a son, Jyoti.
+He had a son, Jyoti.